 Our goal is to gently and carefully develop a wider awareness of prime fungi regions in Mexico through small, international foray groups, expert local mycological information and full enjoyment of the local foods, culture and outdoors life.

 It is our privilege to invite and welcome you to join us in this exciting fungi exploration.

 |Gundi Jeffrey & Erik Purre Portsmouth|

 Gundi and her husband Erik, members of the Mycological Society of Toronto, have lived in Mexico since 1997, after lengthy careers in journalism and specialized financial publishing in Canada.
 Gundi is a member of the advisory council to, and former director of, the Audubon Society of Mexico and also writes travel articles for several publications.
 They launched Mexican Mushroom Tours in 2000 to bring a new type of ecotourism to the country.
-Gundi and Erik, residents of the mountainous central state of Tlaxcala since 2001, look forward to welcoming you to the fungi pleasures of their exciting new home region.
+Gundi (and formerly Erik), residents of the mountainous central state of Tlaxcala since 2001, look forward to welcoming you to the fungi pleasures of their exciting new home region.

 |Dr. Adriana Montoya Esquivel|

 Adriana has been with the Universidad Autónoma de Tlaxcala since 1988.
 Her current work is in ethnomycology and she has been studying how people use mushrooms in three indigenous villages in the state of Tlaxcala, publishing her findings in various academic journals and lecturing on her work at mycology conferences in Mexico.
 She has also published a cookbook providing traditional Tlaxcala recipes for the state's rich harvest of mushrooms.